vuejs/v2.vuejs.org/src/guide/ssr.md

 })
 ```

 And that's it!
 Here's [the full application](https://github.com/chrisvfritz/vue-ssr-demo-simple), in case you'd like to clone it and experiment further.
-Once you have it running locally, you can confirm that server-side rendering really is working by right-clickig on the page and selecting `View Page Source` (or similar).
+Once you have it running locally, you can confirm that server-side rendering really is working by right-clicking on the page and selecting `View Page Source` (or similar).
 You should see this in the body:

 ``` html
 <div id="app" server-rendered="true">You have been here for 0 seconds&period;</div>